696-eth/threads/README.md

 Ultra sound barrier 🦇 🔊 🚧

-How much each TX needs to Pay for Ethereum to be sustainable♻️?
+How much does each TX need to Pay for Ethereum to be sustainable♻️?

 ♻️ Sustainability = 💵 enough income to pay for 🔒